Sport in South Africa: Athletics (track and field)

 South Africa has an active athletics schedule and has produced a number of athletes who compete internationally and qualify for the Olympic and Paralympic Games.
 At the 2011 World Championships in Athletics in Daegu, South Korea, the relay team of Shane Victor, Ofentse Mogawane, Willem de Beer and Oscar Pistorius set a national record time of 2:59.21 seconds in the heats.
 South Africa went on to win a silver medal in the finals with the team of Victor, Mogawane, de Beer and L. J. van Zyl.

 In 2012 Caster Semenya won a gold medal in the women's 800m of the 2012 Olympic Games in London, with a time of 1:57.23 seconds.
 Also in 2012, Oscar Pistorius became the first double amputee sprinter to compete at the Olympic Games, but did not win a medal.

 Pistorius won a gold medal and a bronze medal in the T44 class at the 2004 Summer Paralympics in Athens, and three gold medals at the 2008 Summer Paralympic Games in Beijing.
 He also won two gold medals at the 2012 Paralympic Games and remained the T43 world record holder for the 200 and 400 metres events.
 The South African team of Pistorius, Arnu Fourie, Zivan Smith and Samkelo Radebe won a gold medal and set a Paralympic record in the 4 × 100 m relay with a time of 41.78 seconds.
 Fourie also set a world record in the heats of the T44 200m event and won a bronze medal in the 100m event.

+In 2016 Wayde van Niekerk won a gold medal in the men's 400m of the 2016 Olympic Games in Rio.
+He also broke the world record at the same race with a time of 43.03 seconds.
+He also holds the world-best time in the 300 metres.

 Boxing

-As of March 2012 when Jeffrey Mathebula won the IBF junior featherweight title, South Africa has produced a large seventy-one world champions since Willie Smith won the British version of the world bantamweight title.
-In addition to the universally recognised world champion Vic Toweel, the number contains champions recognised by the major and nonmajor sanctioning bodies, and seventy-one world champions have won one hundred and fourteen titles including thirty-five titles for the four major sanctioning bodies (WBA, WBC, IBF and WBO).
+As of March 2012, when Jeffrey Mathebula won the IBF junior featherweight title, South Africa had produced 71 world champions since Willie Smith won the British version of the world bantamweight title.
+As of July 8, 2022, South Africa has produced 130 world champions.
+In addition to the universally recognised world champion Vic Toweel, the number contains champions recognised by the major and nonmajor sanctioning bodies, and 71 world champions have won one hundred and fourteen titles including thirty-five titles for the four major sanctioning bodies (WBA, WBC, IBO, IBF and WBO).
 South Africa had eight world champions in 1998.